Root Canal Therapy

 This process will continue as there’s nothing to stop more bacteria passing down the root canal.
 This causes the tissues around the end of the tooth to become red and swollen.
 This can make your tooth painful and, in extreme cases, your face may become swollen (known as a dental abscess).

-Before having root canal treatment, you will be given a local anesthetic.
-This means the procedure should be pain-free and no more unpleasant than having a filling.
+Before having root canal treatment, you will be given a local anesthetic discussed by our Oral Health Care Specialist.
+This means the procedure should be pain-free and no more unpleasant than having a white tooth filling UK.

 Root canal treatment is usually successful.
 In about 9 out of 10 cases, a tooth can survive for up to 10 years after the treatment.